High-Reynolds-number turbulent boundary layers under adverse pressure gradients. Part 1. Decoupling local and upstream pressure gradient effects: Introduction

 \section{Introduction}

-Turbulent boundary layers (TBLs) subjected to adverse pressure gradients (APGs) are relevant to a variety of engineering applications, including flows over airfoils and within diffusers.
-The relevant properties of these APG TBLs are influenced by specific flow conditions, namely the local friction Reynolds number, the local streamwise pressure gradient (PG) and the \emph{history} of streamwise PGs experienced by the TBL upstream of the measurement location \citep{devenport2022equilibrium}.
-The local friction Reynolds number, $\ret=\delta\ut/\nu$, is a fundamental parameter which also influences (exclusively) the properties of well-behaved, smooth-wall, zero-pressure gradient (ZPG) TBLs \citep[\ie canonical TBLs; ][]{marusic_evolution_2015, vila2017identification}.
-Here, $\delta$ denotes the boundary layer thickness, $\ut$ is the mean friction velocity, and $\nu$ is the kinematic viscosity.
-The local streamwise PG is quantified in this study using Clauser’s pressure gradient parameter, $\beta=(\delta^{*}/\rho U_{\tau}^{2})(dP/dx)$, where $\delta^{*}$ is the displacement thickness, $\rho$ is the density, and $dP/dx$ is the local streamwise pressure gradient.
-Throughout this paper, $x$ and $z$ refer to the streamwise and wall-normal directions, respectively.
+Turbulent boundary layers (TBLs) subjected to adverse pressure gradients (APGs) are relevant to a variety of engineering applications, such as the flows over airfoils or within diffusers.
+The relevant properties of these APG TBLs are governed by specific flow conditions, namely the local friction Reynolds number, the local streamwise pressure gradient (PG) and the \emph{history} of streamwise PGs experienced by the TBL upstream of the measurement location \citep{devenport2022equilibrium}.
+The local friction Reynolds number, $\ret=\delta\ut/\nu$, is a fundamental parameter of the TBL which describes (exclusively) the properties of well-behaved, smooth-wall, zero-pressure-gradient (ZPG) TBLs \citep[\ie canonical TBLs;][]{marusic_evolution_2015, vila2017identification}.
+Here, $\delta$ denotes the boundary-layer thickness \citep{lozier2025defining}, $\ut$ is the mean friction velocity, and $\nu$ is the kinematic viscosity.
+Local streamwise PGs will be quantified in this study using Clauser’s pressure-gradient parameter, $\beta=(\delta^{*}/\rho U_{\tau}^{2})(dP/dx)$, where $\delta^{*}$ is the displacement thickness, $\rho$ is the density, and $dP/dx$ is the local streamwise pressure gradient, and $x$ and $z$ denote the streamwise and wall-normal directions, respectively.
 Invariably, however, local PGs are generally realized by varying the upstream flow conditions, leading to coupled PG history effects.
 While the influences of the local flow conditions (\ie $\ret$ and $\beta$) on APG TBL properties, like the mean turbulence statistics, have been studied over many decades \citep{clauser_turbulent_1954}, fewer studies have sought to systematically \emph{decouple} and quantify the additional influence of PG history.
 For instance, it is well established that local streamwise PGs influence the magnitude of turbulent stresses (\egg the emergence of secondary peaks in the wake region; \citealp{skaare1994turbulent, marusic1995wall, deshpande2024}) and the mean streamwise velocity \citep[\egg increase in the wake factor, $\Pi$, with $\beta$;][]{monty2011}.
 However, a number of recent studies \citep{devenport2022equilibrium} have demonstrated that PG histories can influence these same turbulence statistics, on par with the influence of local PGs, motivating the need for further studies to decouple these effects.

-An alternate viscous-scaled PG parameter, $p_x^+ = ({\nu}/{\rho u_\tau^3})({dP}/{dx}) = {\beta}/{\delta^{*+}}$, has also been considered in previous studies \citep{nickels}.
-However, for the high-$\ret$ TBLs ($\ret\geq3000$) with weak-to-moderate APGs ($0\leq\beta<2$)—the regime considered here—$p_x^+$ tends towards zero, making $\beta$ a more appropriate measure of the local PG in this context.
-The history of streamwise PGs experienced by the TBL upstream of the measurement location will be inferred here from streamwise profiles of the pressure coefficient,